 ‘A’ and ‘an’ are indefinite articles used before singular nouns to indicate that the noun is nonspecific (e.g., I saw a cat in the street.)

-‘The’ is a definite article used before singular or plural nouns to indicate that the noun is specific or particular (e.g. The cat in the street was chasing a mouse.)
+‘The’ is a definite article used before singular or plural nouns to indicate that the noun is specific (e.g. The cat in the street was chasing a mouse.)

-In active voice, the subject performs the action of the verb (e.g., The police caught the thief).
+In active voice, the subject acts as the verb (e.g., The police caught the thief).

 In passive voice, the subject receives the action of the verb (e.g., The thief was caught by the police).